atorus-research/abba/README.md

   account identity, and the user submitting the jobs cannot be modifed
 - The service account identity must be granted explicit access to files it may have to access

+## Accessing the dev Kubernetes cluster

+workbench-dev.atorusresearch.com

+1. Ensure you have the cluster configured at ~/.kube/configured (Eli will do this)

+2. Run jobs via `kubectl apply -f <file>` where file is your YAML file.

+3. check jobs with `kubectl get jobs -n rstuido`

+4. Get job output with `kubectl logs -n rstudio <jobname>`